Evenwyne/programming-univbasics-3-method-return-values/README.md

 | `print "hello world"` | `nil`          |

-As you may notice, Ruby still returns a value after evaluation, even though it isn’t explicitly called.
-It returns the value of the last executed instruction, which in these examples, may have been a string declaration, variable declaration, or a calculation.
+Ruby still returns a value after evaluation, even though it we didn't "do" anything.
+It returns the value of the last executed instruction, which, in these examples, may have been a string declaration, variable declaration, a calculation, or a call to `puts`.

 However, when we use `puts` and `print` methods in IRB, you can see the output on the screen _and_ a line displayed after it that says `=> nil`.
-This is because `puts` and `print` may print the value you want, but instead of _returning_ that value, they display the text but return `nil`.
+This is because `puts` and `print`  print the value you want, but instead of _returning_ that value, they return `nil`.
 This means that the method has not returned a value.

 Some people think it's strange that `puts` and its friends don't have a return value.
 But what would that be?
 That the human at the end of the screen saw the